Evers opposes bill that would allow guns on school grounds

 State Superintendent of Public Instruction Tony Evers says he opposes a bill that would allow concealed carry permit holders to bring guns on school grounds.

 A provision in the bill, which makes several changes to the state’s concealed carry law, allows permit holders to have a weapon on them if they are within five feet of their car.
-Backers say it will protect legal gun owners who are just dropping their kid off at school, while Evers argued it’s bad policy to allow guns near schools.
-“The kids in Wisconsin don’t need more guns in or near schools,” he said.
+Backers say it will protect legal gun owners who are just dropping their kid off at school, while Evers argues it’s bad policy to allow guns near schools.
+“The kids in Wisconsin don’t need more guns in or near schools,” he says.

 Evers, who is running for governor as a Democrat, says it’s the kind of issue he would have to “play goalie” on if he were elected.